nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 |                          |   :ref:`lib_nrf_cloud_pgps`     |
 +--------------------------+---------------------------------+

-When the application is configured to communicate with `AWS IoT Core`_, it supports processing of received A-GPS and P-GPS data through the :ref:`lib_nrf_cloud_agps` and :ref:`lib_nrf_cloud_pgps` libraries.
+When the application is configured to communicate with `AWS IoT Core`_ or `Azure IoT Hub`_, it supports processing of received A-GPS and P-GPS data through the :ref:`lib_nrf_cloud_agps` and :ref:`lib_nrf_cloud_pgps` libraries.
-This enables the cloud to indirectly fetch A-GPS and P-GPS data from `nRF Cloud`_ using REST calls and relay the data to the nRF9160 DK using the pre-established MQTT connection.
+This enables the cloud to indirectly fetch A-GPS and P-GPS data from `nRF Cloud`_ using REST calls and relay the data to the nRF9160 SiP using the pre-established MQTT connection.
 This approach saves data and energy costs related to maintaining multiple connections.

 .. note::